avanzosc/sale-addons/sale_order_type_picking_account/README.rst

 Sale order type picking account
 ===============================

-* In picking new field "Sale type".
+* In picking and stock move new field "Sale type".
+Also display the "Sale Type" field on invoices.

 Bug Tracker